reubenfirmin/sz/README.md

 ## Rust vs Kotlin Native

+I wrote the Kotlin Native version first, because it's closest to what I'm familiar with (although it's still pretty foreign).
+After getting it working, I was curious how close to the metal JetBrains had managed to get, and so hacked up the Rust version for comparison.
+The algorithms in both verions are currently identical, with minor differences in the thread pools; Rust has one, whereas I had to write one for Kotlin Native.

-The Kotlin version is currently the one which gets installed, even though it is slower than the Rust version (by roughly 30%).
-Two reasons:
+The Kotlin Native version is currently the one which gets installed, even though it is slower than the Rust version (by roughly 30%).
+Three reasons:

 1) This is the first Rust code I've written, and I'm sure it's not idiomatic.
 There may well be bugs.